 Borough Road Gallery opened in June 2012, with funding from the Heritage Lottery Fund.
 Its exhibition and event programme uses A David Bomberg Legacy – The Sarah Rose Collection as a resource and inspiration.
 A programme of themed, temporary exhibitions is animated by talks, tours, artist commissions, workshops, new research and events by artists, art historians, curators, writers, and other thinkers, as well as new oral history recordings and a growing Digital Archive.

 A David Bomberg Legacy – The Sarah Rose Collection is a collection of paintings and drawings by the artists David Bomberg (1890-1957), Dennis Creffield (b.
 1931), Cliff Holden (b.
 1919), Thomas Holden (b.
 1957), Edna Mann (1926-1985), Dorothy Mead (1928-1975) and Miles Richmond (1922-2008).
-In total, the collection includes over 150 works, spanning a period of nearly 100 years.
-The oldest piece in the collection is a page of Cubist Studies by David Bomberg, made in 1914.
+The collection includes over 150 works, spanning a period of nearly 100 years.
+The oldest piece in the collection is a page of Cubist Studies by David Bomberg, made in 1913-14.
 The most recent is a charcoal Jerusalem Wedding by Dennis Creffield, 2009.

 David Bomberg is considered one of the most significant British artists of the twentieth century.
 He taught at London South Bank University (formerly Borough Polytechnic) after the Second World War, where his students included Dennis Creffield, Cliff Holden, Dorothy Mead, Edna Mann and Miles Richmond.
 These artists were among the members of the Borough Group, which exhibited together from 1946-1951.